Notice of Amendment:

 - At the conclusion of the case conference, the presiding judge will either schedule a settlement conference or give directions to the parties about scheduling their next step.
-If a motion is required, the parties should agree to deadlines to file their material, so that all material will be filed no later than 2 p.m. two business days before the motion is scheduled to be heard.
+If a motion is required, the parties should agree to deadlines to file their material, so that all material will be filed no later than 2 p.m. three business days before the motion is scheduled to be heard.

 - Parties may arrange for a conference to occur by teleconference with permission obtained in advance from the judge who is scheduled to conduct the conference.
 The request should indicate whether the other side is consenting and, if not, the reasons.
 If the other party will not consent, a request for a teleconference may be made by filing a Form 14B Motion or by faxing a letter to the Trial Coordinator to be considered by the conference judge.